kjhoerr/submelon.dev/README.md

 ## History

-This was originally a purely static site (no JS/TS) that has morphed to permit use of newer technologies and integrations and for ease of updating.
+This was originally a purely static site (no JS/TS) that has morphed to permit use of newer technologies and integrations for the ease of updating.
 There are no server integrations outside of serving static assets.
-At present, this site does not make use of any scripting features to enable any actual front-end features, though the components are built in ReactJS and compiled using the GatsbyJS framework.
+At present, this site does not make use of any scripting features to enable any actual front-end features.
+The components are built in ReactJS and compiled using the GatsbyJS framework.

 ## License